EpifanovAlexander/TicketSelling/README.md

 # Selling and refund avia tickets
-Web application on ASP.NET 6.0 with PostgreSQL, EntityFramework and unit tests.
+Web application on ASP.NET Core (.NET 6.0) with PostgreSQL, EntityFramework and unit tests.

 Development by: Epifanov Alexander